 - LA v XX: Junior (Richard Matthews QC).
 Advising and representing a FTSE 250 company in a local authority investigation and related judicial review proceedings in relation to LPP material stolen by a whistle-blower and retained by the investigator.

-Jamas is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found on our website under Code of Conduct.
+Jamas is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 WHAT THEY SAY: